sugarlabs/iq-activity/README.md

 What is this?
 =============

-IQ Activity is a geometry puzzle game based on arranging shapes to fit correctly.
+IQ is a geometry puzzle game based on arranging shapes to fit correctly.

 How to use?
 ===========

-IQ Activity is not part of the Sugar desktop, but can be added.
+IQ is not part of the Sugar desktop, but can be added.
 Please refer to;

 * [How to Get Sugar on sugarlabs.org](https://sugarlabs.org/),
 * [How to use Sugar](https://help.sugarlabs.org/).